pleiadian53/zero_shot_classification/README.md

 ### Introduction

-Zero-shot learning aims to create models capable of predicting unseen classes.
+Zero-shot learning aims to create models capable of predicting unseen classes (i.e. classes not observed during the training phase).

 This prototypic module is based on the notion of word embeddings as well as following the paper: